Last updated on October 5th, 2018 at 03:30 pm

-Even if it is not your thing you should anyway plan a visit to this hi tech ultra modern complex, just to have an overview of probably the most advanced equestrian center in the world.
+Even if it is not your thing you should anyway plan a visit to this hi-tech ultra-modern complex, just to have an overview of probably the most advanced equestrian centre in the world.

 Tours run from Sunday to Thursday.
 You just need to fill in a form here and wait for the time slot, as easy as that.